 These featured books are from our Books Matter collection that teach about bias, promote respect for diversity and encourage social action.
 To help educators and parent/family members expand upon children’s learning from the book, each Book of the Month has an Educator Discussion Guide and a Parent/Family Discussion Guide, which provides discussion questions, activities, talking points and additional resources.

-June 2017 Book of the Month: The Best Man
+November 2017 Book of the Month: When We Were Alone

 Archer Magill has spent a lively five years of grade school in search of grown-up role models.
 Three of the best are his grandpa, the great architect; his dad, the great vintage car customizer; and his uncle Paul, who is just plain great.
 These are the three he wants to be like.